almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/traffic-pi/index.md

 ### Where did you get the traffic light from?

 Ebay.
-Found a seller that ran a salvage company that was selling it in 2018.
+Found a seller that own a salvage company that was selling it in 2018.
 The item that he had listed, included a controller, but the controller only had like 5 programs.
 I opted to get the light without the controller as I was going to build my own using the Raspberry Pi.